hplush/slowreader/proxy/README.md

 For deploy we:

-1. Use `esbuild` to compile TS to JS and bundle all dependencies to a single JS file.
-Bundling allows us to put only necessary dependencies into the server.
+1. Use `pnpm deploy` to create `dist/` only with production dependencies.
 2. Build Docker image with Node.js.
 3. Run this image on Google Cloud Run.